The Bali Blog « Latest News ~ Eruption of Gunung (Mount) Agung Volcano, Bali, Indonesia

 Latest updates: Eruption of Mount (Gunung) Agung volcano, Bali

 In November 2017, Gunung Agung experienced large phreatic eruptions that sent gas and volcanic ash-clouds up to 6 kms above sea level.

 By the end of November, the eruption had turned magmatic – meaning that lava is now forming in the crater.

 The security warning for Mount Agung has returned to Level 3.
 The volcano's latest eruption is on-going.

 Live-streaming CCTV webcam feeds of Gunung (Mount) Agung volcano as it erupts in Bali, Indonesia

-Please note that these live-stream CCTV camera feeds from Telkomsel of Mount Agung is updated on a daily basis.
+This live-stream CCTV camera feed from Telkomsel of Mount Agung is updated on a daily basis.

-Live-streaming CCTV video feed of the eruption of Mt.
+Live-streaming CCTV Telkomsel video feed of the eruption of Mt.
 (Gunung) Agung volcano from Rendang village in Karangasem Regency, East Bali.
 Click on Play to see the live-stream webcam feed.

 Incredible footage from Gunung Agung's crater lip as it erupts on 13 December, 2017